-How to understand the structure of serotonin
+The structure of serotonin

 The basic structure of an amino acid consists of a central alpha carbon atom joined by an amino group, carboxylic acid group, hydrogen atom and an ‘R’ side chain, a variable.

-In the amino acid tryptophan R group consist of a methyl group (-CH2-) joined by an indole ring.
-Indole ring is a bicyclic structure formed by the fusion of a benzene ring to a pyrrole ring, which is essentially a pentameric aromatic ring containing 4 carbon atoms and a single nitrogen atom.
+For tryptophan, the R group consist of a methyl group (-CH2-) joined by an indole ring.
+Indole ring is a bicyclic structure formed by the fusion of a benzene ring and a pyrrole ring, which is essentially a pentameric aromatic ring containing 4 carbon atoms and a single nitrogen atom.

 5HT Here We Come…

 This reaction is catalyzed by the appropriately named enzyme Tryptophan 5 hydroxylase(Tph).

 This step is fairly simple we just have to remove the CO2 group bound to the alpha carbon of the amino acid.